prudhvi2244/REACT-JS/Components.md

 * They are re-usable and can be nested inside other components
 * Components are independent and reusable bits of code.
 They serve the same purpose as JavaScript functions, but work in isolation and return HTML via a render() function.
+* Each component has several “lifecycle methods” that you can override to run code at particular times in the process.

 # There are 2 types of components
 * Stateless Components [ Functional Components ]
 * Stateful Components  [ Class Components ]

 # functional Components :
+* Functional components are like JavaScript functions.
+They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.
-* Functional components are typically JavaScript functions that return HTML.They can be contained in a .JS OR JSX files.
+* They can be contained in a .JS OR JSX files.

 # index.js